JNRowe/jnrowe.github.io/articles/tips/Visual_vim_mode_identifier.rst

 See :gist:`209915`

-Note that I didn't say it was a good idea, just that it was possible!
+Note that I didn’t say it was a good idea, just that it was possible!

 .. _vim: http://www.vim.org/
 .. _normal mode: http://vimdoc.sourceforge.net/htmldoc/intro.html#vim-modes